 - “Foolish Knowledge: The Commercial Modernity of the Periodical Press.”
 European Romantic Review 19 (July 2008): 199-218.

 - “The ‘Balloonomania’: Science and Spectacle in 1780s England.”
 Eighteenth-Century Studies 39.4 (2006): 507-535.

-- Open Houses: The Architectural Idea, the Rise of the Novel, and Nineteenth-Century Modernity.
-Philadelphia: Univ. of Penn P. Forthcoming 2018.
+- Open Houses: Poverty, the Novel, and the Architectural Idea in Nineteenth-Century Britain.
+Philadelphia: Univ. of Penn Press, 2018.